Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Bundle Policy And Source Code](https://standard.publiccode.net/criteria/bundle-policy-and-code.html)

-* Making the state machine configurable would enable Signalen to adapt to policy changes within Amsterdam and also enable replicators to customise Signalen for their workflows.
+* Making the business rules and the associated state machine configurable.
+This would enable SIA to adapt to policy changes within Amsterdam and also makes it easier for replicators to customise SIA for their policy/workflows.

 ## [Create reusable and portable code](https://standard.publiccode.net/criteria/reusable-and-portable-codebases.html)